-Early Childhood Care and Education Basics Technical Certificate of Credit
+Early Childhood Care & Education Basics (EC31) Technical Certificate of Credit

 - Submit a completed application;

 - Be at least 16 years of age;

 - Submit official high school/high school equivalent transcripts;

 - Submit official college transcripts, if applicable;